Skip to content

 When the Iceberg table contains position delete files (written by DELETE or MERGE INTO), IcebergDataset automatically switches to pyiceberg.io.pyarrow.ArrowScan per file — deleted rows are never returned.

-Limitations with delete files
+Performance and splitting limitations with delete files

 Time Travel